 Academic enrichment programs

-Mayo Medical School (MMS) offers exciting academic enrichment opportunities for students.
-They are designed for medical students who are interested in augmenting their medical education with additional educational or research experiences.
+Mayo Medical School offers exciting academic enrichment opportunities for students.
+These opportunities are designed for medical students who are interested in augmenting their medical education with additional educational or research experiences.

 Academic enrichment experiences include:

-Enable students to obtain a cross-disciplinary professional degree in addition to their Mayo M.D. degree.
-These include; but are not limited to:
+These programs enable students to obtain a cross-disciplinary professional degree in addition to their Mayo M.D. degree.
+These include, but are not limited to:

 - The Mayo Clinic Center for Translational Science Activities (CTSA) offers numerous opportunities to engage in research.

-- Mayo Medical School students have also been competitive in obtaining fellowships offered by programs such as the NIH, Howard Hughes Medical Institute and the Doris Duke Clinical Research Fellowship.
+- Mayo Medical School students have also been competitive in obtaining fellowships offered by the National Institutes of Health, Howard Hughes Medical Institute and Doris Duke Clinical Research Fellowship Program.

-Application to these experiences are all post matriculation.
+Applications to these experiences are all completed post-matriculation.
 In order to participate, students must first be admitted and matriculate to Mayo Medical School.
-In general MMS students do not need to commit to any of these programs until the fall of the second year.
+In general, Mayo Medical School students do not need to commit to any of these programs until the fall of the second year.